pgilad/gulp-todo/README.md

 ### fileName

+Specify the output filename.

 **Type**: `String`

 **Default**: `todo.md`

-Specify the output filename.

 ### newLine

+How to separate lines in the output file.
+Defaults to your OS's default line separator.

 **Type**: `String`

 **Default**: `\n`

-How to separate lines in the output file.
-Defaults to your OS's default line separator.

 ### verbose

+Output comments to console as well.

 **Type**: `Boolean`

 **Default**: `false`

-Output comments to console as well.

 ### transformHeader

+Control the output of a header for each comment kind (*i.e todo, fixme*).

 **Type**: `Function`